splashray/QR_connect-api/readme.md

-# RAFFLE DRAW API
+# QR Connect API

-The raffle draw api is the backend for a raffle draw hosting service.
-You can host raffle draws, receive payments directly into your bank account, issue tickets on payment, select winners (via a wheel or something similar), track sales and more.
+The QR connect api is an ecommerce website

 ## Table of Contents